Zubair70/ApartmentRentalSystem/README.md

 1. by specifying the volume in cubic meters
 2. by specifying the dimensions of the room in the form of length, width and height of the room (for simplicity we assume that the room is a cuboid.
 In this approach, the usable volume of the room is calculated when creating the object based on the provided values)

 Apartments and parking spaces also have start and end date of rental.
-If rental date has expired, a letter is sent (an obejt of the TenantLetter type), which is saved to an object of the Person class defining a specific tenant.
+If rental date has expired, a letter is sent (an obejt of the TenantLetter type), which is saved to an object of the model.Person class defining a specific tenant.

 The task should also implement a time-passing mechanism via threads.
 The thread should move the date forward 1 day every 5 seconds, simulating the passage of time.
 At the same time, rental issues should be checked every 10 seconds to see whether all rooms are still being rented or whether the room has already been rented.
 Ensure threads are synchronized.

 If the lease is renewed or the lease is canceled by the tenant, the debt letter is removed from the persons object.

 If the tenant does not renew the lease within 30 days.
-The room should be cleared, which lease was ended and the TenantLetter stays in the Person object.
+The room should be cleared, which lease was ended and the TenantLetter stays in the model.Person object.
 In the case of an apartment, we evict the people living in the apartment.

 In the case of a parking space, we first check whether there is a vehicle in the parking space.
 If so, it is sold due to the expedited decision of the bailiff (from the point of view of the program, we remove the object from the room).
 If any items are stored on site, they are subject to disposal.